Atharvshukla/MentoGain-Task/README.md

 Accepts two inputs: org_id and projectId (jid).
 Deletes all records from the five mentioned collections where both org_id and jid match.
 ## 🧠 My Approach – MentoGain Project Cleanup Script
-MentoGain Cleanup Script is a backend utility developed using Node.js, Express.js, and MongoDB to handle structured deletion of project-specific and organization-wide data.
+MentoGain Cleanup Script is a backend utility developed using Node.js, Express.js, and MongoDB and Postgres SQL  to handle structured deletion of project-specific and organization-wide data.
 This is particularly useful for large SaaS systems or admin-level dashboards where periodic data cleanup or organization offboarding is required.
 Centralized Deletion Logic – I created dedicated API routes for:
-Deleting all data for a specific project under a given organization (/api/delete-project-data) Deleting all data for an entire organization across all projects (/api/delete-org-data) Added Dummy data using seed.js file and properly explained the whole procedure in detail below
+Deleting all data for a specific project under a given organization (/api/delete-project-data) Deleting all data for an entire organization across all projects (/api/delete-org-data) Added Dummy data using seed.js file and properly explained the whole procedure in detail below.
+Additionally Wrote a Script for Postres Sql where it connects with postgres database seed dummy data in according to our schema and do the deletion all this with one script.
 ---
 <h3>📋 Table Schemas</h3>